 The main two ways to access the metrics are either through the Spark UI or through the REST API.
 The REST API returns JSON making it easy to create visualizations and utilize monitoring tools which we will turn to next.

 Visualizing Spark Metrics

-Every SparkContext runs a Spark UI, by default on port 404, which displays information including a list of scheduler stages and tasks, a summary of RDD sizes and memory usage, environmental information, and information about the running executors.
-By default, this information is only viewable for the life of the application. ```spark.eventLog.enabled```` must be set to true if you want the data to be persisted to storage after the application ends.
+Every instance of SparkContext runs Spark UI.
+It does this on port 404 and it displays critical data like a list of scheduler stages and tasks, a summary of RDD sizes and memory usage, environmental information, and running executors information.
+These metrics are only viewable for the life of the application. ```spark.eventLog.enabled```` must be set to true if you want the data to be persisted to storage after the application ends.

 To access the Spark UI on Kubernetes, you need to port forward to it by running

 It can then be opened at http://localhost:4040/.